-Made with just four ingredients and ready in 10 minutes (plus cooling time), these salty-sweet haystack cookies, filled with white chocolate, salted dry roasted peanuts, and dried cranberries, are sure to be a holiday hit!
+Made with just four ingredients and ready in 10 minutes (plus cooling time), these salty-sweet haystack cookies, filled with white chocolate, salted dry roasted peanuts, and dried cranberries, are sure to be a holiday (and every day) hit!

 This recipe was created in partnership with The Peanut Institute.
 Thanks for supporting me and the brands I love!

 White Chocolate Haystack Cookies

 YOU GUYS!
 Last night I did something that I never do: I hid one of the last of these haystack cookies from my kids…

 You’re probably thinking, “why is that such a big deal?”
 Well, it’s because I’m literally yelling at said kids about doing the same on a daily basis.
 And yet, I did it anyhow.

 Spoiler: I don’t even feel guilty about it!
 It’s not like they didn’t get their fair share.
 They came home from school, and it was GAME ON — a whole tray demolished (and then some) in under 20 minutes.
 Granted there are five of them, but sheesh… I mean, I like cookies, too.
 You know?